Maternity

 • Smoking at delivery has also decreased, from 22.0% in 2013/14 to 14.2% in 2022/23.

-• Young mothers are less likely to be living with obesity in early pregnancy, compared to mothers in older age groups.
+• Young people are less likely to be living with obesity in early pregnancy, compared to older age groups.

-• Young mothers are more likely to smoke at delivery, compared to mothers in older age groups.
+• Young people are more likely to smoke at delivery, compared to older age groups.

 • Women living in the most deprived areas are less likely to breastfeed for the first feed compared to women living in the least deprived areas.